 The JUUL is a revolutionary device.
 Its position among the best e-liquid vape pens comes more from its unique design and approach than its raw specs, but it’s still a great device.
 It looks more like a USB stick than traditional flavored vape pens, but there are lots of benefits to the unconventional style.
 The device uses “JUULpods” – small e-juice containing pods – in place of a traditional refillable tank, with five flavors available that use high-strength nicotine liquid to ensure you get a satisfying vape.

 The JUUL’s battery is quite small, but since it’s been designed to work with the pods, you can get a full day of use out of it before you’ll need to recharge.
 And when you do have to recharge, it only takes an hour to go from completely drained to fully charged.
 Everything about the JUUL is designed with ease of use in mind, so the pods simply push right into the open slot at the top of the device (no need to refill or anything like that) and the charger connects magnetically.
 It’s a flavored vape pen that’s as easy to use as a cigalike.

 The JUUL also puts out an impressive amount of vapor, especially considering the size of the device, and it’s more than enough to keep smokers satisfied.
 The high-nicotine liquids (which use nicotine salts) have a big part to play in the satisfaction, but the flavor and vapor production have an important part to play in how enjoyable the device is to vape.

 If you’re looking for the best e-liquid vape pen but want something that’s as easy to use as possible, the JUUL should be right at the top of your list.
-The kit costs $49.99, and comes with a four-pack of JUUL pods, a charger and the device itself.
+The device costs $19.99, and the Juulpods cost $12.99 for a pack of two pods.